dotnet/AzCopyNet/README.md

 <PackageReference Include="AzCopy.WinX64" Version="1.4.3" />
 ```

 If azcopy v10 cli has already installed on your machine, you can also add its full path to `$AZCOPYPATH`.
-When running the app, `AzCopy.Core` will use the azcopy cli pointed by `$AZCOPYPATH`.
+When running the app, `AzCopy.Client` will use the azcopy cli pointed by `$AZCOPYPATH`.

-Finally, use azcopy.core the same way of using azcopy in cmd!
+Finally, use AzCopy.Client the same way of using azcopy in cmd!

 ```
 var localFile = new LocalLocation()